-IOM Server Web Server DCOM Access Permission (on IOM Server) DCOM Launch Permission (on IOM Server) Other Notes Local COM IIS 4 All Authentication Methods • System • System IIS 5 using Anonymous Access • IUSR <mach • IWAM<mat< td="">ine_namWSR<ma :hine_naWVAM<m< td="">The COM+ application can be configured storie interaction of a start of the second stories in the second start of the second start of the second stories and stori</m<></ma </mat<></mach ine_namWSR <ma :hine_naWVAM<m< td="">The COM+ application can be configured storie interaction of a start of the second stories in the second start of the second start of the second stories and stori</m<></ma The COM+ application can be configured storie interaction of a start of the second stories in the second start of the second start of the second stories and stori IIS 5 using Basic Authentication and Integrated • IWAM <max< td="">chine_malWAM<m< td="">Configure your IIS Application to use High (isolated) Application Protection for details.</m<></max<> chine_ma lW AM <m< td="">Configure your IIS Application to use High (isolated) Application Protection for details.</m<> Configure your IIS Application to use High (isolated) Application Protection for details.
+IOM Server Web Server DCOM Access Permission (on IOM Server) DCOM Launch Permission (on IOM Server) Other Notes IIS 4 All Authentication Methods • System • System IIS 5 using Anonymous Access The COM+ application can be configured string in language as a different user; and interpretables is not necessary.
+Refer to IIS 5 using Basic Authentication and Integrated • IWAM <max< td="">chine mah₩AM <m< td="">Configure your IIS Application to use High (isolated) Application Protection for details.</m<></max<> chine mah₩AM <m< td="">Configure your IIS Application to use High (isolated) Application Protection for details.</m<> Configure your IIS Application to use High (isolated) Application Protection for details.

-Windows Authentication • Any valid NT user account that will be accessing the ASP IIS 4 All Authentication Methods • System • Network • System • Network If you are setting up the remote DCOM IOM server on a Windows 2000 or XP computer, you must configure the DCOM server to run as a different user than the launching user.
-Remote DCOM IIS 5 All Authentication Methods User account launching IIS COM+ application Network • User account launching IIS COM+ application The COM+ application must be configured so it is launched as a user that exists on both the Web server and DCOM IOM server.
+Windows Authentication Any valid NT user account that will be accessing the ASP Remote DCOM IIS 4 All Authentication Methods • System • Network SystemNetwork If you are setting up the remote DCOM IOM server on a Windows 2000 or XP computer, you must configure the DCOM server to run as a different user than the launching user.
+IIS 5 All Authentication Methods User account launching IIS COM+ application Network IIS COM+ The COM+ application must be configured so it is launched as a user that exists on both the Web server and DCOM IOM server.
 Refer to Configure your IIS Application to use High (isolated) Application Protection for details.